CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates a specific niche (critically evaluating received code review feedback), lists concrete actions, provides comprehensive trigger terms, and explicitly disambiguates from a closely related but distinct task (writing code reviews).
-The negative trigger clause is a particularly strong addition for avoiding conflicts.
+This is an excellent skill description that clearly defines a specific behavioral skill (critically evaluating received code review feedback rather than blindly accepting it), provides comprehensive trigger terms covering natural user language, and explicitly disambiguates from the most likely conflicting skill (writing code reviews).
+The negative trigger clause is a particularly strong addition that reduces conflict risk.

 DimensionReasoningScore